grafana/tempo/docs/tempo/website/operations/consistent_hash_ring.md

 **Available on:** Distributors
 **Path:** `/ingester/ring`

 Unhealthy ingesters will cause writes to fail.
-If the ingester is really gone forget immediately!
+If the ingester is really gone, forget it immediately.

 ### Metrics-generators
 **Available on:** Distributors